TimvanScherpenzeel/spars/README.md

 ### Settings

-Contains code to parse `?key1=value&key2=value` queries to override application wide settings.
+Contains code to parse `?key1=value&key2=value` search queries in the URL to override application wide settings.
+Useful for toggling settings on any device without requiring special builds.

 ### ThreadPool